-In general, our investments in debt securities have a term of no more than seven years, accrue interest at variable rates (based on the one month London Interbank Offered Rate ("LIBOR")) and, to a lesser extent, at fixed rates.
-We seek debt instruments that pay interest monthly or, at a minimum, quarterly, and which may include a yield enhancement, such as a success fee or deferred interest provision and may include interest only with all principal and any accrued but unpaid interest due at maturity.
-Generally, success fees accrue at a set rate and are contractually due upon a change of control of the business.
+In general, our investments in debt securities have a term of no more than seven years, accrue interest at variable rates (generally based on the30-day London Interbank Offered Rate ("LIBOR")) and, to a lesser extent, at fixed rates.
+We seek debt instruments that pay interest monthly or, at a minimum, quarterly, may have a success fee or deferred interest provision and are primarily interest only, with all principal and any accrued but unpaid interest due at maturity.
+Generally, success fees accrue at a set rate and are contractually due upon a change of control of a portfolio company, typically from an exit or sale.
 Some debt securities have deferred interest whereby some portion of the interest payment is added to the principal balance so that the interest is paid, together with the principal, at maturity.
 This form of deferred interest is often called paid-in-kind ("PIK") interest.

-Typically, our equity investments consist of preferred or common stock, limited liability company interests, or warrants or options to purchase the foregoing.
+Typically, our equity investments consist of common stock, preferred stock, limited liability company interests, or warrants to purchase the foregoing.
 Often, these equity investments occur in connection with our original investment, recapitalizing a business, or refinancing existing debt.

-Since our initial public offering in 2001 and through September 30, 2019, we have invested in over 240 different companies, while making 200 consecutive monthly or quarterly cash distributions to common stockholders.
+Since our initial public offering in 2001 and through September 30, 2020, we have invested in over 240 different companies, while making 212 consecutive monthly or quarterly cash distributions to common stockholders.
 We expect that our investment portfolio will primarily include the following three categories of investments in private companies operating in the U.S.:

-- First Lien Secured Debt Securities: We seek to invest a portion of our assets in first lien secured debt securities also known as senior loans, senior term loans, lines of credit and senior notes.
+- Secured First Lien Debt Securities: We seek to invest a portion of our assets in first lien secured debt securities also known as senior loans, senior term loans, lines of credit and senior notes.
 Using its assets as collateral, the borrower typically uses first lien debt to cover a substantial portion of the funding needs of the business.
 These debt securities usually take the form of first priority liens on all, or substantially all, of the assets of the business.
-First lien debt securities may include investments sourced from the syndicated loan market. - Second Lien Secured Debt Securities.
-We seek to invest a portion of our assets in second lien secured debt securities, also known as subordinated loans, subordinated notes and mezzanine loans.
+First lien debt securities may include investments sourced from the syndicated loan market. - Secured Second Lien Debt Securities: We seek to invest a portion of our assets in second lien secured debt securities, also known as subordinated loans, subordinated notes and mezzanine loans.
 These second lien secured debt securities rank junior to the borrowers' first lien secured debt securities and may be secured by second priority liens on all or a portion of the assets of the business.
 Additionally, we may receive other yield enhancements in addition to or in lieu of success fees such as warrants to buy common and preferred stock or limited liability interests in connection with these second lien secured debt securities.
 Second lien debt securities may include investments sourced from the syndicated loan market.